k073l/s1-modsapp/PREFERENCES.md

 );
 ```

+This event is triggered immediately when the value changes — even before `Save()` is called.

 ---

-#### Handling All Entry Changes
+#### Handling Multiple Entry Changes

-You can track multiple entries using a helper:
+You can track multiple entries using a helper class:

 ```csharp
 public class PrefTracker